 Visits and activities

-Discover the incredible treasures of Chartres Cathedral, but also its heights, offering a breathtaking view of the city and its metal framework, or admire the blue of its stained glass windows...
+Discover the incredible Treasury of Chartres Cathedral, but also its heights, offering a breathtaking view of the city and its metal framework, or admire the blue of its stained glass windows...

 Our range of visits and activities